codeceptjs/CodeceptJS/docs/nightmare.md

  ✓ OK in 17591ms
 ```

-When we switch helper to Nigthmare:
+When we switch helper to Nightmare:

 ```
  Yahoo basic test